Kristiyalno/ReDone/README.md

 ---

-## Acknowledgments
+## Other

-Created with assistance from ChatGPT by OpenAI.
+This was created with assistance from ChatGPT by OpenAI because I'm not the greatest programmer, nor are you.